Sanglorian/orcus/Orcus Rulebook - current.md

 A stat block rarely refers to equipment, other than armor or weapons used by a monster.
 A creature that customarily wears clothes, such as a humanoid, is assumed to be dressed appropriately.

 You can equip monsters with additional gear and trinkets however you like, and you decide how much of a monster’s equipment is recoverable after the creature is slain and whether any of that equipment is still usable.
 A battered suit of armor made for a monster is rarely usable by someone else, for instance.

+## Variants

+Variants are alternative forms or varieties of the monster.
+They might have different types, movement speeds, powers or other statistics.
+Unless otherwise mentioned, the features listed under the Variants section are in addition to those of the standard form.

 # Creating New Monsters